-The IHS in Manual setup parameter allows the operator to select whether or not to use the Initial Height Sense feature when operating the Sensor THC in manual mode.
+The IHS in Manual setup parameter allows the operator to select whether or not to use the Initial Height Sense feature when operating the Sensor THC (THC1) in manual mode.

 Selects the retract distance to be set at Full or Partial.
-In the Full retract mode, the torch will retract to the Home position.
-In Partial retract mode, the torch will retract to the set retract distance.
+In the Full retract mode, the laser head will retract to the Z-Axis Home position.
+In Partial retract mode, the laser head will retract to the set retract distance.